-The scope of ZULFAQAR International Journal of Defence Management, Social Science & Humanities (IJDMSSH) encompasses theoretical, empirical or policy oriented research articles, original research reports, reviews, short communication and scientific commentaries in the fields of defence social sciences, economics, business, management, law, political science, sociology, philosophy, ethics including both controversial and innovative ideas and detailed contributions from other directly related fields.
+The scope of ZULFAQAR Journal of Defence Management, Social Science & Humanities (JDMSSH) encompasses theoretical, empirical or policy oriented research articles, original research reports, reviews, short communication and scientific commentaries in the fields of defence social sciences, economics, business, management, law, political science, sociology, philosophy, ethics including both controversial and innovative ideas and detailed contributions from other directly related fields.
 All submissions will be reviewed at least by two peer reviewers in the field.
-The Journal is published bi-annually by National Defence University of Malaysia (NDUM) Press.
+The journal is published bi-annually by National Defence University of Malaysia (NDUM) Press.

 FORMAT AND STYLE